Search:

 Contents:

 The collection consists of "Mr. William Cooke's plantation book, Creighton Island," containing handwritten entries dating 1861-1868.
 Entries include allowance lists for enslaved people on Creighton Island, and information regarding the number of persons assigned to a job.
 The volume also includes description of the weather, local news and events, and entries and accounts concerning Charles Harris Spalding's probate of his father Thomas Spalding's estate.
-Many of the early entries discuss the enslaved population on the plantation including who works in the field, cooks, nurses, attends to the horses, and serves as blacksmith.
+Many of the early entries discuss the enslaved population on the plantation including their roles laboring in the field, cooking, nursing, attending the horses, and blacksmithing

 Identifier: ms1570